red-gate/SocV5UserSessions/README.md

 `country_code`      | UK                     | SC

 ###### Instructions
-1. Start with a new database, see Repository & Database Setup for linking the database.
+1. Create a branch from `master` called `scottish-independence`.
-- Create a branch from `master` called `scottish-independence`.
+- Use the Database Setup instructions above but name it `talkr-scottish-independence`
 - Solve the above problem, [or use this SQL](/examples/scottish-independence.sql).
 - Use the migrations tab in SQL Source Control to create a migration script covering your change.
 - Commit your migration script.